2016 Fall/Winter Collection

 On the top left there's the crest of the college, in this case Queen's College.

-- Long sleeves polo shirt with red and blue stripes
+- Short-sleeves polo shirt with red and blue stripes

 - 100% cotton